$100M Leads Review (The 9-Figure Lead Secret?)

 • How advertising works: The 3 keys to making ads do exactly what you want.
 You’ll spot which leads make you money and which ones drain your budget.

-• Four ways to get leads: Warm outreach, cold outreach, free content, and paid ads with daily actions for each one.
+• Four ways to get leads: Warm outreach, cold outreach, free content, and paid ads, with daily actions for each one.
 Pick ONE channel, master it, then add another.
-Your lead flow becomes predictable instead of random.

 • How to get other people to generate leads for you through customers, affiliates, employees, and agencies.
-Your business grows without you doing ALL the work, and leads still come in when you take a week off.
+Leads keep coming in when you take a week off.

 • A one-page advertising plan: You wake up knowing exactly what to do to grow your business today.